Keeping Children Safe

-If your child is ever concerned about their own safety or well-being or about a friend, they should speak directly to one of the Safeguarding Team or or their College Leader immediately.
+If your child is ever concerned about their own safety or well-being or about a friend, including online, they should speak directly to one of the Safeguarding Team or their College Leader immediately.

 If we have any safeguarding concerns about a student we will discuss these concerns with parents/carers before approaching other agencies (ie – Birmingham Children’s Trust, Early Help Team) and will seek their consent before making a referral if we feel this is necessary.
 However, there may be occasions when the school will contact an agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.